SOME BASICS ABOUT HOW LITERARY MAGAZINES WORK

-It is also important to research magazines before you submit to them.
-In fact it’s best to read at least two back issues of a journal before sending anything to it.
+It is also wise to research magazines before you submit to them.
+In fact, it’s best to read at least two back issues of a journal before sending anything to it.
 Please.
 I beg you.
 Read these journals.
 This will help you find a good aesthetic match for your work as well as ensure that — should I be abducted in the middle of the night by government-subsidized organ harvesters — my legacy will endure.
-As they say: a mid-tier print journal is never truly gone so long as there are still people out there who remember it and can distinguish its name and logo from those of townie bands and micro brews.
+As they say: a mid-tier print journal is never truly gone so long as there are still people out there who remember it and can distinguish its name and logo from those of townie bands and microbrews.

 With cover letters, as with secret messages between outposts of the resistance, brevity is critical.
 But short doesn’t mean empty.
 Here are some dos and don’ts for what to include:

 DO: research the editor’s name and address the letter to them.
-This shows that you are familiar with the magazine, and also helps the editor feel like an individual, if only for one last time before they are imprisoned and referred to by their government issued number, or occasionally by a dehumanizing nickname given to them by the guards.
-(Personally, I’m hoping for “maggot.”)
+This shows that you are familiar with the magazine and helps the editor feel like an individual, if only for one last time before they are imprisoned and referred to by their government-issued number, or occasionally by a dehumanizing nickname given to them by the guards.
+(Personally, I’m hoping for "maggot.”)

-DON’T: give too much information about yourself.
+DON’T : give too much information about yourself.
 Not only do you want to avoid seeming like you are bragging, but the less you tell the editor, the less they can reveal about you during advanced interrogation sessions.
 Editors like to joke that reading slush is as bad as any torture, but this is just an expression.
-Keep compromising information to a minimum and stick to where you got your MFA (if applicable) and a small publication history.
+Keep compromising information to a minimum and stick to where you got your MFA (if applicable) and a short publication history.

-DON’T: Try to be funny.
+DON’T : Try to be funny.
 This will only come off as tacky and unprofessional.
 Also, it won’t be funny.
-Trust me.
 LITERALLY nothing is funny right now.